Morley finite element analysis for fourth-order elliptic equations under a semi-regular mesh condition: Abstract

 \section{Abstract}

-In this study, we presented a precise anisotropic interpolation error estimate for the Morley finite element method (FEM) and applied it to fourth-order elliptical equations.
-We did not impose shape-regularity mesh conditions in the analysis.
+In this study, we present a precise anisotropic interpolation error estimate for the Morley finite element method (FEM) and apply it to fourth-order elliptic equations.
+We do not impose the shape-regularity mesh condition in the analysis.
 Anisotropic meshes can be used for this purpose.
-The main contributions of this study include providing new proof of the term consistency.
+The main contributions of this study include providing a new proof of the term consistency.
 This enables us to obtain an anisotropic consistency error estimate.
-The core idea of the proof involves using the relationship between the Raviart and Thomas and Morley finite-element spaces.
+The core idea of the proof involves using the relationship between the Raviart--Thomas and Morley finite-element spaces.
 Our results indicate optimal convergence rates and imply that the modified Morley FEM may be effective for errors.